Overfishing: Tragedy of the commons

-In open-access resources like fish stocks, in the absence of a system like individual transferable quotas, the impossibility of excluding others provokes the fishermen who want to increase catch to do so effectively by taking someone else' share, intensifying competition.
+In open-access resources like fish stocks, in the absence of a system like individual transferable quotas, the impossibility of excluding others provokes the fishermen who want to increase catch to do so effectively by taking someone else's share, intensifying competition.
 This tragedy of the commons provokes a capitalization process that leads them to increase their costs until they are equal to their revenue, dissipating their rent completely.
 Causes of the fishing problem can be found in the property rights regime of fishing resources.
 Overexploitation and rent dissipation of fishermen arise in open-access fisheries as was shown in Gordon.

 The fishing industry has a strong financial incentive to oppose some measures aimed at improving the sustainability of fish stocks.
-Recreational fisherman also have an interest in maintaining access to fish stocks.
+Recreational fishermen also have an interest in maintaining access to fish stocks.
 This leads to extensive lobbying that can block or weaken government policies intended to prevent overfishing.